Arachni/arachni/README.md

 Finally, Arachni yields great performance due to its asynchronous HTTP  model (courtesy of Typhoeus).<br/>
 Thus, you'll only be limited by the responsivenes of the server under audit and your available bandwidth.

+Note: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for general purpose scaping, data-mining, etc with the addition of custom modules.

 {Arachni} offers:

 **1 A stable, efficient, high-performance framework**<br/>